 Will You Seek Help Wisely?

 In 2020, you'd likely seek the help of Google Maps, Waze, or a friend before traveling to an unknown destination.
 You will also want directions to the closing table.
-The right buyer's agent, preferably an exclusive buyer agent, is a smart place to start.
+The right buyer's agent, preferably an exclusive buyer agent, is a smart place to start when buying a home in Massachusetts.

 You'll also want to choose other professionals wisely, such as your real estate lawyer, your loan officer, your home inspector, and your insurance agent.